Politics of Ohio

-The state was strongly Republican from the party's inception, as it voted Republican in every election from 1856 to 1908.
-The northern Union-aligned part of the state kept the state Republican, and consistently narrowed edged out the Democratic and Appalachia-influenced southern Ohio.
+The state was strongly Republican from the party's inception, voting Republican in every election from 1856 to 1908.
+The northern Union-aligned part of the state kept the state Republican, and consistently narrowly edged out the Democratic and Appalachia-influenced southern Ohio.
 Since 1896, however, Ohio has voted for the winning candidate, except for Franklin D Roosevelt in 1944, John F Kennedy in 1960, and Joe Biden in 2020.
 This was due to Democratic gains in the northeastern part of the state.
 The state has not backed a losing candidate in consecutive elections since 1848.
-Due to a close split in party registration, it has been key battleground state.
+Due to a close split in party registration, it has been a key battleground state.
 No Republican has ever been elected president without winning Ohio.
 In 2004, Ohio was the tipping point state, as Bush won the state with 51% of the vote, giving him its 20 electoral votes and the margin he needed in the Electoral College for re-election.
 The state was closely contested in 2008 and 2012, with Barack Obama winning narrowly on both occasions.
 Ohio has been a bellwether state in presidential elections.

-Since 2016, Ohio's bellwether status has been questioned given that Donald Trump won it by 8 points, the largest margin for each party since 1988, and then won the state by a similar margin in 2020 despite losing nationwide.
+Since 2016, Ohio's bellwether status has been questioned given that Donald Trump won it by eight points, the largest margin for a candidate from either party since 1988, and then won the state by a similar margin in 2020 despite losing nationwide.

-Additionally, Ohio's presidential electoral vote total has been declining for decades.
-Ohio lost two electoral votes after the results of the 2010 United States Census, leaving it with 18 electoral votes for the presidential elections in 2012, 2016, and 2020.
+Ohio's presidential electoral vote total has been declining for decades.
+Ohio lost two electoral votes after the results of the 2010 United States census, leaving it with 18 electoral votes for the presidential elections in 2012, 2016, and 2020.
 The number of electoral votes was down from 20 in the 2004 and 2008 elections, and down from a peak of 26 in 1964 and 1968.
 As of 2020, Ohio has its fewest electoral votes since 1828, when it cast 16.
 The state cast 3.71 percent of all electoral votes from 2004 through 2020, the smallest percentage since it cast 3.40 percent of the votes in 1820.

 Ohio's large population has long made the state a major influence in politics.
-Seven presidents have been from Ohio, all Republicans: Ulysses S. Grant, Rutherford B. Hayes, James A. Garfield, Benjamin Harrison, William McKinley, William Howard Taft and Warren G. Harding.
+Seven presidents have been from Ohio, all Republicans: William Henry Harrison, Ulysses S. Grant, Rutherford B. Hayes, James A. Garfield, William McKinley, William Howard Taft and Warren G. Harding.

 Parties

-As of September 19, 2019, there were two recognized political parties in Ohio.
+As of September 18, 2024, there were three recognized political parties in Ohio.

-There are also two deregistered parties that have active executive committees.
+There is also one deregistered party that has an active executive committee.

-Ohio's Federal Representation
+Federal representation

-Following each decennial census, the General Assembly, with the approval of the governor, draws the U.S. congressional district lines for Ohio's 15 seats in the United States House of Representatives.
-The Ohio Apportionment Board draws state legislative district lines.
-Ohio currently has 15 House districts In the 118th Congress, 5 of Ohio's seats are held by Democrats and 10 are held by Republicans.
-There are as follows:
+Following each decennial census, the General Assembly, with the approval of the governor, draws the U.S. congressional districts for Ohio's seats in the United States House of Representatives (the Ohio Apportionment Board draws state legislative districts).
+Ohio currently has 15 House districts.
+In the 119th Congress, five of Ohio's seats are held by Democrats and 10 are held by Republicans: